feedzai/pdb/README.md

 avg(Expression expression)
 stddev(Expression expression)
 - Aggregation operator for numeric values.
-- They are aplicable to expression involving columns.
+- They are applicable to expression involving columns.

 udf(String name, Expression exp)
 - If you have defined your own sql function you may access it with udf
 ```

 Sometimes it is required to merge the content of more than one table.
-For that porpuse you can use joins.
+For that purpose you can use joins.
 They allow you to merge content of two or more table regrading some condition.
 In this example we provide a little bit more flavor to the result by adding the data Type information to the Stream information.